genobre/powerbi/google_analytics/README.md

 ## Answering the questions
 ### Question 1

-Para responder a essa pergunta, iremos criar um gráfico de barras com os main sales channels.
-Para isso, basta selecionar o gráfico de barras e clicar nos valores `fullvisitorid` (count) e `channelgrouping`.
+To answer this question, we will create a bar chart with the main sales channels.
+To do this, simply select the bar chart and click on the `fullvisitorid` (count) and `channelgrouping` values.

 ![Image 1](./assets/images/image1.PNG)